goldstraw/rust_cnn/README.md

 ## Usage

-To run the demo of the CNN, use the following command:
+To run the demo of the CNN, place the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) in a folder named `data`, and use the following command:

 ```
 $ cargo run